 The middle layer.

 Scalp micropigmentation inserts pigment into the lower layers of the epidermis (stratum basale).
-As the skin continues to age and regenerate the particles injected into the skin migrate towards the middle layer (stratum spinosum).
+As the skin ages and regenerates, the particles injected into the skin migrate towards the middle layer (stratum spinosum).
 This occurs primarily because of the white blood cells engulfing the pigment and moving the fragments to deeper regions under the skin’s surface.
 This means that the actual color of the pigment particles remains the same in the tissue matrix.

-Besides the depth of the pigment, it is also important to consider the unique characteristics of the scalp due to philosebaceous oil secreting glands.
-These glands make it more difficult to completely control where each pigment dot is placed.
+Besides the depth of the pigment, it is also important to consider the unique characteristics of the scalp due to pilosebaceous oil-secreting glands.
+These glands make it more difficult to control where each pigment dot is placed completely.

 Generally, oil makes surfaces slippery.
 This means that the tools used to perform the procedure must be specialized for the scalp.
 Without this specialized equipment, the method will lack control over pigment placement.
 Lack of proper tools can lead to stains and irregular patches of color on the scalp.